 After this remarkable lecture, the Giannettis signed their gorgeous books and very generously gave ALL the proceeds of the sales to Robinson Gardens.
 Andrey Yun, our talented resident genius, arranged a sparkling spring bouquet with green and white viburnum, white anemones, pink roses, and fuchsia and burgundy ranunculus.
 These lovely centerpieces decorated the tables where the guests dined on an outstanding menu catered by Joe Monteferante.
 A lavish spring-themed luncheon of lamb chops with mint relish, salmon, chilled pea soup, colorful salads, savory scones, a berry dessert and a sugar cookie with edible flowers was served.

 This is our last Education lecture of the season.
-The Friends are so grateful to our hard-working Education co-chairs Adrienne Horwitch, Patty Elias, and Cindy Fields who organized such superlative lectures for us all to enjoy.
+The Friends are so grateful to our hard-working and wonderful Education co-chairs Adrienne Horwitch, Patty Elias, and Cindy Fields who organized such superlative lectures for us all to enjoy.
 If you haven’t been to one yet, don’t miss out!
 They start again in the fall.
 The entertaining and fabulous lectures, luscious lunches on exquisitely arranged tables, the resplendent setting of the Gardens, and historic Pool Pavilion will all conspire to enthrall and delight you!

 Post and photos by Linda Meadows